sanic-org/sanic-guide/src/en/guide/basics/app.md

 ## Instance

 ---:1
 The most basic building block is the `Sanic()` instance.
-It is not required, but the custom is to instatiate this in a file called `server.py`.
+It is not required, but the custom is to instantiate this in a file called `server.py`.
 :--:1
 ```python
 # /path/to/server.py